Hurricane Hilary: Elsewhere

 Locally heavy rainfall spread across much of the western United States from the remnants of Hilary.
 Arizona received much less precipitation from Hilary than forecasted, only peaking at 2.10 in in Hilltop.
 However, records for wettest (total rainfall) tropical cyclones and their remnants were broken in four states: Idaho, Montana, Nevada, and Oregon.
 The strongest winds beyond California primarily occurred in Nevada and Utah at high-elevation locations above 9000 ft.
 In a mountainous area near Mount Charleston, in Clark County, Nevada, wind gusts reached 82 mph, strong enough to knock down a few trees.
 The weather station at Cardiff Pass in Utah recorded a gust of 75 mph.
 Thunderstorms produced high winds near Weiser, Idaho, reaching 69 mph, which also knocked down trees.

 The new peak rainfall in Nevada was more than double the previous record, with 9.20 in recorded in Lee Canyon.
 Across Spring Mountains National Recreation Area and nearby mountainous areas, the rains produced flash flooding, which washed away about 5 mi worth of roads.
 The floods also damaged underground pipes, a school, a fire station, and trails.
 The damage, estimated at $35 million, closed the recreation area until October 26, when Nevada State Route 156 (Lee Canyon Road) was reopened.
 The community of Mount Charleston had to shelter in place after electricity and road access were cut off.
 The town's fire department was inundated with mud, with houses and a nearby school damaged.
 A landslide also damaged part of Lee Canyon Ski and Snowboard Resort.
 Floods closed a portion of U.S. Route 95 in Nye County, Nevada.
 The rains rose the water levels in Lake Mead by 0.16 in.
-In eastern Washington, rain from the system was beneficial with helping extinguish the 2023 Washington wildfires.
+In eastern Washington, rain from the system was beneficial with helping extinguish the active wildfires.
 In Jackson Hole, Wyoming, the storm brought rain and an uptick in humidity levels on August 21.